Jack Dempsey (Gaelic footballer)

 Jack Dempsey (1878 – 10 December 1913) was an Irish Gaelic footballer.
 His championship career at senior level with the Dublin county team lasted six seasons from 1902 until 1907.

-In spite of being a native of Wexford, Dempsey enjoyed his greatest club success as a member of the Bray Emmets club.
+In spite of being a native of County Wexford, Dempsey enjoyed his greatest club success as a member of the Bray Emmets club.
 He won his sole county senior championship medal in 1901.

 Dempsey made his debut on the inter-county scene as a member of the Dublin senior football team during the 1902 championship.
 Over the course of the next six seasons, he won three All-Ireland medals, beginning with a lone victory as captain of the team in 1902, followed by back-to-back championships in 1906 and 1907.
 Demspey also won four Leinster medals.

 Dempsey died from tuberculosis on 10 December 1913.